-There is no shortage these days of various plug-ins and toolkits out there to aid in easy enhancement of your images.
-With an abundance of software available, knowing what to check out and what to skip can be a little daunting.
+There's no shortage today of various apps, plug-ins and toolkits out there to aid with the enhancement of your images.
+With an abundance of software available, knowing which ones to check out and which to skip can be too time consuming.

 One such toolkit however will always find a use in my post-processing workflow.
 Nik Software's powerful Color Efex Pro 4 plug-in.